The Belonging Series

-Whatever side you fall on in the ever-widening chasm of our political spectrum, the pain points that resurfaced during the 2016 presidential race cannot be avoided any longer.
+Whatever side you fall on in the ever-widening chasm of politics, the pain, inequity, and injustices that have come into the light can no longer be ignored.
 We need to be engaging in real conversations about what it means to be an "American" now, how we want to define ourselves, and how we want to be seen on the world stage.
 We need to open our hearts to one another and expand our idea about what it means to be a neighbor and a human being at this time in history.